asc-community/GenericTensor/README.md

 <details><summary><strong>Multihreading</strong></summary>

 Multithreading is a useful tool if you want to make computations faster.
 We do not support GPU computations and never will because our aim to keep GenericTensor supporting custom type, while GPU only works with fixed types like `int`, `float`, and a few others.

 However, even on CPU it is sometimes better to keep single-core computations.
 So here we find out when it is better to keep single and where it is better to switch to multi-core.
-Here we provide grapgs for multiplication of matrices and piecewise product for tensors of different sizes in those two modes (`Threading.Single` and `Threading.Multi`). `Y`-axis shows number of microseconds spent on one operation.
+Here we provide graphs for multiplication of matrices and piecewise product for tensors of different sizes in those two modes (`Threading.Single` and `Threading.Multi`). `Y`-axis shows number of microseconds spent on one operation.